Menu

 Aja is a filmmaker currently living and working in Atlanta, Georgia.
 After growing up in the woods of Southern VT and attending GIA as a student many moons ago; Aja followed his passion for filmmaking to Syracuse University where he received a BFA in Film, and to FAMU international in Prague in the Czech Republic where he studied 35mm.
 Between smaller and more personal artistic endeavors, Aja works full time as a set lighting technician on feature films; from tasteless comedies for streamers, to indie award show darlings, to big marvel blockbusters.
 After finishing principal photography on Black Panther 2 in 2022, Aja moved on to his first ever self-produced feature film that was shot right here in Vermont in the fall, alongside many artistic collaborators from GIA and beyond.
 Aside from trying to avoid burnout on Captain America 4 and a yet to be released SNL Biopic all last year; he also loves to watch movies of any kind (ideally on the big screen), binge-read fantasy and sci-fi, listen to music that sounds like breaking machinery, ride his onewheel and have a nice cup of PG tips English tea.
 He truly cannot wait to spend the summer returning to his roots and helping to try and pass on the artistic passion to young artists in his home state of VT.

 Kaelan Selbach is a filmmaker currently living and working in Brooklyn, New York.
 After Growing up in the woods of Southern VT and attending GIA as a student many moons ago; Kaelan followed his passion for filmmaking to Syracuse University where he received a BFA in Film, and to FAMU international in Prague in the Czech Republic where he studied 35mm.
-Between smaller and more personal artistic endeavors, Kaelan works full time as a set lighting technician on feature films and TV, currently on Law & Order.
+Between smaller and more personal artistic endeavors, Kaelan works full time as a set lighting technician on feature films and TV, currently on American Horror Story Season 13.
 Aside from his work he also loves to watch movies of any kind, binge read fantasy and sci-fi, listen to music that sounds like breaking machinery, eat donuts and have a nice cup of PG tips English tea.
 He truly cannot wait to spend the summer returning to his roots and helping to try and pass on the artistic passion to young artists in his home state of VT.

 Martha was a school nurse in Central VT for 23 years until moving to the coast of Maine in 2019.
 During the Covid pandemic she worked for the Maine Dept. of Education helping schools manage their infections.
 Martha is also a psychiatric nurse and works remotely for the VT Department of Mental Health.
 She has been involved with the Governors Institute for over 15 years and loves working at GIA because it is two fantastic weeks of art, music, theater, dance – and really happy, creative students and staff!